JeffreyZhuang/Autopilot-documentation/README.md

 # Scope

-Small hand-launched and belly landing UAVs
+Small hand-launched and belly landing UAVs.
+The GCS is mandatory to operate it like most military UAVs.

 # Coordinate System